 Work-at-home moms like to share tips and tricks for helping each other succeed.
 There is no perfect formula or guarantee of a huge income while you do nothing (and anything that promises that is likely a scam!), but those who have succeeded or know others who have succeeded have some good ideas.
 In fact, it is this networking and sharing that is success tip number one.

 1. Social networking

 Join groups with similar interests.
 There are entire online communities dedicated to supporting the work-at-home mom (WAHM).
 Some of these online communities are free to join, while others require a fee.
-As noted above, moms who work at home usually enjoy sharing success tips, and having a support community can really help when you have questions.
+As noted above, moms who work at home usually enjoy sharing success tips and having a supportive community can really help when you have questions.
 You can also share your own tips and successful “moments.”

 2. The latest technology

 Don’t be afraid of things like Twitter and or Facebook ads.
 Success is more likely to come your way if you are connected and available.
 You might consider a mobile device so you can update people as to the latest information on your business, and so you can respond to clients and prospective clients right away.
 If you are feeling apprehensive about stepping into unfamiliar waters with Facebook ads, starting a blog, or even trying Twitter for the first time, tap into other WAHMS you know.
 Chances are they will be willing to show you the basics and possibly even barter for some of YOUR skills!

 It’s hard to be successful doing something you dislike.
 You might be able to “fake it” for a while, but it will catch up to you eventually.
 If you aren’t passionate about what you do, you are likely to lose motivation.
 If you don’t like the product you’re selling, the information you are writing about, or the client work you are doing, work can seem like drudgery.
 Your passions and interests may not be conducive to a WAHM business, but if you are really honest with yourself, you can probably find something that interests you that would make a fulfilling business venture.